-While most people know the basics of ransomware, the details of this threat – like all aspects of cybersecurity – are constantly evolving with new developments.
+While most people know the basics of ransomware, the details of this threat – like all aspects of cybersecurity – constantly evolve with new developments.
 Learn about the trends and what to expect next.

 1. Malware uses new tactics to avoid detection

 Traditionally, ransomware has involved gaining access to a computer, quickly encrypting the contents, and delivering a message to demand payment.
 However, we’ve noticed a shift in this process.
-Recent ransomware variants have begun to use a CAPTCHA test to ensure they’re interacting with a human target and not an endpoint detection and response (EDR) tool or other malware-blocking software.
+Recent ransomware variants have begun using a CAPTCHA test to ensure they interact with a human target, not an endpoint detection and response (EDR) tool or other malware-blocking software.

 Similarly, malware may attempt to detect if it’s being executed in a virtual environment, perhaps by a security researcher trying to reverse-engineer it.
 Unfortunately, we’ve seen attackers flip this on its head and deploy their malware inside its virtual machine to avoid detection by the host machine’s antivirus tool.

 Another recent change involves how ransomware payments are extracted.
 Previously, attackers would encrypt host data and offer the decryption key for a ransom payment.
 However, as more businesses have become better prepared (through mature data backup strategies) or made the ethical decision not to pay ransom demands, attackers are turning up the pressure through a multi-pronged approach.

 In addition to their usual method of encrypting data and demanding payment for decryption, attackers now frequently exfiltrate a copy of data and encrypt it locally.
 If their initial payment request is rebuffed, they’ll threaten to publish the exfiltrated data unless a payment is made for its deletion.
 We’ve also seen examples where the attacking groups attempted to auction off stolen data on the dark web to the highest bidder when no payment was made.

 3. Reputation scores provide helpful info for victims of ransomware